1. There is no scientific evidence that gender reassignment has a positive health effect.

 5. Suicide risk does not decrease after gender reassignment treatment.

 Misleading information is regularly provided by activists that providing gender reassignment treatment, hormones, puberty blockers is justified due to the risk that people who suffer from gender dysphoria are more likely to commit suicide if they do not receive "gender confirming" health care (i.e. involving adaptation to the perceived sex).
-The arguments are false, since repeated studies have established that suicide risk does not diminish with gender reassignment.
+The arguments are false, since repeated studies [ a, b, c ] have established that suicide risk does not diminish with gender reassignment.
 See section (1) above.
 There is again international consensus for this conclusion.
-REFERENCES

 6. One must begin by investigating psychiatric issues.
 Affirmative treatment must not start before evaluation.